bookfx/bookfx/README.md

 ![box-a1-b1]

+Logical.
+Two values have been placed in row.

 ### Conversions

-`ValueBox` can be implicitly converted from some of built-in types, so above expression can be written shorter:
+In the `ValueBox` have been implemented [implicit convertions][Implicit convertions] from most of built-in types.
+What does this means?
+This means that we don't have to repeat `Make.Value` every time, because the `ValueBox` will be created automatically!

 ```c#
 Make.Row("Box A1", "Box B1").ToSheet().ToBook().ToBytes()
 ```

 ![box-a1-b1]

+The result is the same!

 ### Composition